UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Floorplan Localization with UnLoc

 Our approach differs from prior methods in two main ways: (1) we model floorplan depth as an explicit probability distribution to quantify uncertainty, enhancing sequential localization when fusing predictions; (2) we use an off-the-shelf pre-trained monodepth network instead of a custom network that requires per-dataset training, thereby effectively leveraging models trained on extensive data without additional training efforts. \textbf{3.2.
-Gravity Alignment.} Real-world applications often involve images captured from hand-held or head-mounted devices, resulting in arbitrary camera orientations.
-To address this, we preprocess images to align them with the gravity.
+Gravity Alignment.} Real-world applications often involve images captured from hand-held or head-mounted devices, resulting in arbitrary orientations.
+To address this, we preprocess images to align them with gravity.
+We achieve alignment by utilizing the camera's roll ($\psi$) and pitch ($\theta$) angles to define rotation matrices.
+The rotation for roll is given as $\mathbf{R}_x(\psi)$ and for pitch as $\mathbf{R}_y(\theta)$.
+The combined matrix from the gravity-aligned frame to the camera frame is calculated as $\mathbf{R}_{cg} = \mathbf{R}_y(\theta) \cdot \mathbf{R}_x(\psi)$.
+The inverse transformation, from the camera frame to the gravity-aligned frame, is given by: $\mathbf{R}_{gc} = \mathbf{R}_{cg}^\top$.
+Using these rotations, we compute a homography $\mathbf{H}$ to warp the image into the gravity-aligned frame $\mathbf{H} = \mathbf{K} \cdot \mathbf{R}_{gc} \cdot \mathbf{K}^{-1}$, where $\mathbf{K}$ is the camera intrinsic matrix.
+This process also produces a binary mask indicating pixels that are invalid after alignment due to the warping.
+The gravity-aligned RGB image and the mask are then used for subsequent feature extraction.